xpdAcq/xpdAcq/doc/index.rst

 so that you can focus more on scientific aspects of your experiment.
 Additionally, ``xpdAcq`` provides an interface that needs less Python experience than the current native bluesky interface.

-We hope that you find it intuitive, like the most important function to run a "production" scan, ``xrun``:
+We hope that you find it intuitive, like the most important function to run a scan, ``xrun``:

 .. code-block:: python